flyingmachine/brave-clojure-web/content/10-writing-macros.md

   (quote user/code))
 ```

-Sweet gorilla of Manila, you've come a long way.
+Sweet gorilla of Manila, you've come a long way!
 With this smaller
 portion of the `code-critic` macro thoroughly dissected, we can now
 turn our attention back to the full macro: